ibm-cloud-docs/assistant/beta-dialog-webhooks.md

 ![Beta](images/beta.png) IBM releases services, features, and language support for your evaluation that are classified as beta.
 These features might be unstable, might change frequently, and might be discontinued with short notice.
 Beta features also might not provide the same level of performance or compatibility that generally available features provide and are not intended for use in a production environment.

-Define a webhook that sends a POST request to an external application to perform a programmatic function.
+Define a webhook that sends a POST request callout to an external application to perform a programmatic function.
 You can then invoke the webhook from one or more dialog nodes.

 A webhook is basically a user-defined HTTP callback or a code snippet that is linked to a web application.
 When a webhook is triggered by an event, it collects data, and sends it to the URL of the external application as an HTTP request that asks for a programmatic action to occur.

-When used in your dialog skill, the webhook is triggered when a node that calls a webhook is processed.
+When used in your dialog skill, a webhook is triggered when the node that has a webhook enabled is processed.
 The webhook collects data that you specify or that you collect from the user during the conversation and save in context variables, and sends the data to the Webhook request URL as an HTTP POST request.
 The URL that receives the webhook is the listener.
-It performs a predefined action using any information that is provided by the webhook, and can optionally return a response.
+It performs a predefined action using the information that is provided by the webhook as specified in the webhook definition, and can optionally return a response.

-You can use an external service to do the following types of things:
+You can use a webhook to do the following types of things:

 - Validate information that you collected from the user.
 - Do calculations or string manipulations on user input that are too complex for supported SpEL expression methods to handle.